rsobrinhoillimitati/tmp/e.htm.md

 lang=EN-US style='font-size:11.0pt;font-family:"Calibri",sans-serif;mso-bidi-font-family:
 "Times New Roman"'> directory must be world-writable, so that anyone may create temporary &#64257;les within it.
-But that would normally mean that anyone may delete any &#64257;les within it — obviously a security hole.
-A directory may have ‘sticky’ permissions: Only a &#64257;le’s owner may delete it from a sticky directory.
+But that would normally mean that anyone may delete any &#64257;les within it Â— obviously a security hole.
+A directory may have Â‘stickyÂ’ permissions: Only a &#64257;leÂ’s owner may delete it from a sticky directory.
 Expressed with a t (mnemonic: temporary directory) in a listing:<o:p></o:p></span></p>